What is GHRP-2 Peptide?

-GHRP-2 has been shown to enhance the functions of the thymus, an organ which helps to protect and mature certain cells of the immune system especially the T lymphocytes.
+GHRP-2 has been shown to enhance the functions of the thymus, an organ that helps to protect and mature certain cells of the immune system especially the T lymphocytes.
 T lymphocytes are crucial for adaptive immunity and our physiological capacity to combat complex infections.
-However, the efficacy of thymus diminishes with age, which causes many age-related problems ranging from insufficient tissue repair to poor immunity.
+However, the efficacy of the thymus diminishes with age, which causes many age-related problems ranging from insufficient tissue repair to poor immunity.
 This often leads to an inability to ward off infections, guard against cancer, and perform normal tissue functions.
 In such cases, GHRP-2 has demonstrated the capacity to rejuvenate the thymus, thereby promoting the number and diversity of T-cells, thus boosting the general immunity of the body.

 5. May Affect Pain Perception

 It was initially thought that GHRP-2 decreases pain associated with osteoarthritis in animal models through the stimulation of growth hormone production and repair of damaged tissues.
 However, it has been observed that GHRP-2 causes pain relief much prior to tissue repair and this happens due to its action on opioid receptors.